Ehsan-004/DeConvolution/readme.md

 After that you do a simple convolution by stride of one ```s = 1``` <br>
 To control the image size, you should mind the padding and kernel size and also stride.

+## Note:
+In neural networks and specially AutoEncoders, The benefit of DeConvolution than other upsampling methodes is that DeConvolution is learnable.
+In fact, weights of the kernel will be learnt by network as network keeps learning. <br>
+Other methoedes are static and are not learnabel.

 ## 🧑‍💻 Developer